 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-A swing set can be lots of fun for kids and also provide parents with recreation right in the back yard.
+A swing set can be lots of fun for kids and also provide parents with recreation right in the backyard.
 When the weather is nice, nothing beats letting little kids run around outside to expend energy.
 But if you’re buried in the demands of work and parenthood, you may not always have time to take the little ones to the playground or the park.
-A swing set will have them soaring, sliding, and climbing for hours, right in the safety of your own backyard.
-As it’s a big purchase that often comes with additional costs, like delivery, assembly, and add-ons, choosing can be a daunting task, so we’ve found five of the best swing sets.
+We’ve rounded up our recommendations of the best swing sets will have them sliding and climbing for hours, right in the safety of your own backyard.

 The best swing sets: Reviews & Recommendations

-Best metal: Lifetime Monkey Bar Adventure Swing Set
+Best overall: Lifetime Monkey Bar Adventure Swing Set

 Lifetime